ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-30-the-difference-between-blockchain-software-and-blockchain-protocol/index.md

 These are true descriptions or components of these systems, but in more abstract terms, blockchains have an even more fundamental layer which are the protocols agreed upon by all participants to be able to coordinate their actions.

-In our previous video, we explained what are networks and blockchains.
-In this video we will explain the difference between blockchain software (also called node software clients or software clients) and blockchain protocols.
+In our previous article, we explained what are networks and blockchains.
+In this article we will explain the difference between blockchain software (also called node software clients or software clients) and blockchain protocols.

 Learning these differences will help us understand what are, and how the different Ethereum Classic software clients work.